gravity182/homeserver/Installation.md

 ### Remote Access

-Make sure the remote access port is allowed in your firewall.
-The port can be changed via the `services.plex.ports.remoteAccess` value.
-By default it's `32400`.
-This allows your Plex instance to be discoverable & accessible from the outer networks (practically, from all the client apps).
+This allows your Plex instance to be discoverable & accessible from the outer networks (practically, from the client apps).
 Configure your Plex instance as follows:

 ![Plex Remote Access](assets/plex-remote-access.png)

+The port can be changed via `services.plex.ports.remoteAccess`.
+By default it's `32400`.
+Note the port must be in the range of `30000-32767` due to the Kubernetes restrictions - see [Kubernetes#NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).

+Make sure the remote access port is allowed in your firewall.

 ---